 - Gastroesophageal reflux disease (GERD)

-More information about these risk factors can be found in our detailed document, Laryngeal and Hypopharyngeal Cancers.
+More information about these risk factors can be found in Laryngeal and Hypopharyngeal Cancers.